 2.5.A Task 5A - Recommendation of Flood Management Evaluations, Flood Mitigation Projects, and Flood Management Strategies (361.39)

-Performing any work associated with any Task 5 subtasks is contingent upon a written notice-to-proceed.
+Performing any work associated with Task 5A is contingent upon a written notice-to-proceed.
 This section is organized in several parts: goals, excerpts from relevant rules and scope of work, followed by additional guidance and submittal requirements.